While the history of the University of St Andrews dates to 1413, the town it took its name from is much older.

 Interestingly, as recently as September 2016, a plaque was unveiled in the town, by the Ambassador of the Czech Republic in memory of Kravar.

-Lindores had considerable academic success with his commentaries on Aristotle being widely read on mainland Europe, influencing Nicholas Copernicus the father of modern astronomy and developing his understanding of physics.
+Lindores had considerable academic success with his commentaries on Aristotle being widely read in mainland Europe, influencing Nicholas Copernicus the father of modern astronomy and developing his understanding of physics.

 St Andrews Cathedral

-In St Andrews the cathedral and Episcopal castle both met similar fates.
+The cathedral and castle both met similar fates.
 Of the many great medieval institutions only the university persisted.

 In 1645-1646, the Scottish Parliament, driven out of Edinburgh by the plague, took up residence in the University’s Public School, now known as Parliament Hall.

 First graduate from the University of St Andrews

 During the 19th century, the pace of change quickened with new developments in teaching and research.

 It was 1895 when the first female student, Agnes Forbes Blackadder, graduated 482 years after William Yellowlock, (1413) the first ever graduate.